dmarczydlo/home-planner/README.md

 - Native mobile applications (iOS/Android).
 - File attachments or detailed notes for events.
 - Public sharing of calendars.

+## Architecture

+This repository follows a lightweight Hexagonal Architecture (Ports & Adapters) for backend data access:

+- **Ports (Interfaces):** Repository contracts define the domain-facing API (e.g., `FamilyRepository`, `EventRepository`).
+- **Adapters (Implementations):** Standardized per repository, e.g., `SQLFamilyRepository` and `InMemoryFamilyRepository` (same pattern for other repositories like events and users).
+- **Injection:** Repositories are created per-request and exposed via `context.locals` in Astro middleware, keeping routes framework-agnostic from the data layer.

+For details and rationale, see `.ai/hexagonal-architecture-proposal.md`.

 ## Project Status